South Carolina SC Art & Entertainment SC Music & Bands SC Soundtrack

 A native of Hannah (near Florence), Josh Turner has made it big in the country music scene.
 The album this song is on went double-platinum in 2006, and Josh was inducted into the Grand Ole Opry in October of 2007.
 His latest album concludes with South Carolina Low Country, one of only a few songs that specifically mentions South Carolina instead of just Carolina.
 It's worth listening to as well!

-Carolina Girls – General Johnson & the Chairmen of the Board
+Carolina Girls – General Johnson and the Chairmen of the Board

 A favorite among shaggers and beach music lovers, this song's popular refrain declares Carolina Girls are "the Best in the World."
 (And who are we to argue?)
 Although the group did not originate in South Carolina, they enjoyed much success here during the heyday of beach music along the South Carolina coast.
 General Johnson ultimately turned down offers from Motown Records to stick with Surfside Records, which he formed after moving to the Carolinas in 1979.